 The safari lodge of the future has a light footprint and uses 100% renewable energy.
 It uses no plastic, has a zero carbon offset, a sensitive ecological footprint and boasts a sensitive design with a strong sense of place.
 It is small and community centred.
 Conservation and voluntourism activities form part of the daily routine and many more outdoor activities are offered, such as walking, cycling, canoeing and riding.
 Whatever direction travel takes in 2018, sustainability will be at the absolute core of everything.

 2. Get your hands dirty

 With participative travel experiences ever gaining in popularity, we continue to break down the barriers and include our guests in some of the conservation and community-oriented activities that take place behind the scenes at &Beyond.
-For example, guests visiting &Beyond Phinda and Ngala Private Game Reserves in South Africa have the rare opportunity to get involved in elephant collaring and rhino notching, two activities that are necessary in monitoring endangered wildlife populations that are faced with the ever present threat of poaching.
+For example, guests visiting &Beyond Phinda and Ngala Private Game Reserves in South Africa have the rare opportunity to get involved in elephant collaring and rhino notching, two activities that are necessary for monitoring endangered wildlife populations that are faced with the ever-present threat of poaching.

 On &Beyond Mnemba Island and &Beyond Vamizi Island, where green sea turtle nests are identified and carefully protected, guests travelling at the right time of year can safely escort the hatchlings to the sea.
 At &Beyond Phinda Private Game Reserve, depending on the need in the reserve, guests can also participate in a procedure that limits the size of lion litters.
 All such endeavours strictly have the care and welfare of the wildlife and land in mind.